Avergrove/avergroves-learning-notes/docs/music/aggregated_saxophone_exercise.md

         - How long your breath is.
         - How clean is your pitch bend
         - How correct your tone is on first blow.
+        - How on point your note is to a tone at the point of attack.
+(Especially second D to F!)

 ### Pitch Bending
 1. Long tone Pitch Bending.
-    - If you want to learn pitch bending, we need to isolate the exericse from other techniques first.
+    - If you want to learn pitch bending, we need to isolate the exercise from other techniques first.
     - Try playing an second E and pitch bend it.
 Second E specifically because it's "easier"
 2. Tuning to a Drone
     - Next, let's try tuning to a drone!